-Leisa believes that art is a powerful means of communication and a potent weapon to bring about change.
-A successful working artist, she specializes in architectural art and landscapes.
-Leisa travels extensively, is always involved in community art projects and loves helping other artists fulfil their artistic passion but learning more about the business side of the art world.
+Leisa Collins believes that art is a powerful means of communication and a potent weapon to bring about change.
+A successful working artist, she specializes in architectural art.
+Leisa travels extensively, is always involved in community art projects, and loves helping other artists fulfill their artistic passion by sharing her experience about the business side of the art world.

 Art is a powerful means of communication and is therefore a potent weapon to bring about change.
 Interaction with people and the environment is my artistic inspiration and stimulation.
 It’s about getting across a message, an emotion, or envisioning a better tomorrow.
 Art for me is something that goes far beyond the studio and gallery walls.
 It’s about being intensely interested in the beauty and ugliness of everything surrounding one.
 This then allows me to create art that others can find interesting.

 My mission is conserving communities and culture through my art.
 Any building with history has a story and once it is destroyed it is lost forever.
 My goal is to leave a legacy that will help tell these stories in every painting and with each brushstroke.
 So that future generations may also value the architectural treasures surrounding us and more importantly, the people who made them so.